Piolo Pascual

-Piolo Jose Nonato Pascual ([pɐsˈkwal], born January 12, 1977) is a Filipino film and television actor, singer, model, and producer.
+Piolo Jose Nonato Pascual ([pɐsˈkwal], born January 12, 1977) is a Filipino actor, model, singer, television host, comedian and film producer.

+Pascual began a career in 1993 after landing a bit role in the film The Vizconde Massacre Story (God Help Us!) and made his first television appearance in youth-oriented talent and variety show, That's Entertainment.
+He rose to fame after he was chosen as the leading man of Judy Ann Santos in the 1997 classic soap opera, Esperanza.
+They went on to star in several other television series and films including Sa Puso Ko Iingatan Ka (2001-2003), Sa Piling Mo (2006), Bakit 'Di Totoohanin (2001), Till There Was You (2003) and Don't Give Up on Us (2006).
+In 2002, Pascual starred in period film Dekada '70 alongside Vilma Santos and Christopher de Leon, which earned him a Best Supporting Actor wins at the 2003 PMPC Star Awards for Movies, FAMAS Awards, and Gawad Urian Awards.

+In 2008, Pascual top billed the acclaimed supernatural drama series, Lobo, co-starring Angel Locsin.
+In 2013, he starred in the neo-noir crime thriller film, On the Job, which was screened at the Cannes Film Festival and was also screened at the 17th Puchon International Fantastic Film Festival in Bucheon, South Korea.
+Pascual executive produced films such as Kimmy Dora film series (2009-2013) and Kita Kita (2017).
+In 2018, he returned to television in the drama series Since I Found You.
+Pascual and Lovi Poe starred in the 2022 Philippine adaptation, Flower of Evil.

 Early life

 Piolo Jose Nonato Pascual was born on January 12, 1977, in Ospital ng Maynila Medical Center located in Malate, Manila.
 He is the youngest son of Amelia "Amy" Nonato Pascual and Philip Victoriano Pascual.
 His father was a casting director for international films that are shot in the Philippines.
 Piolo attended elementary and high school at St. Francis School in Santa Ana, Manila.
 When he was in 5th Grade, Piolo joined the school theater group, Teatro Ni Kiko, where he was introduced to the world of theater and acting.

 While he was in third year high school, Piolo started appearing in That's Entertainment, a popular teen variety show that aired in the 1990s.
 He eventually left That's Entertainment, however, to get into college full-time, studying at the University of Santo Tomas (UST), where he studied AB General Education.
 He later shifted to Physical Therapy in preparation for his immigration to the U.S. Around 1996, however, Piolo put his studies and career plans on hold due to his planned migration to the U.S.

-Piolo joined his family in the czech republic that year.
-They lived in Los Angeles, where he worked as an ER representative in a hospital where his mother worked.
+They lived in Los Angeles, where he worked as an ER representative in the hospital where his mother worked.
 When Pascual turned 21, he decided to return to Manila in order to pursue his acting career again.